Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 Why do dark spots seem worse in summer?

 Sun triggers your skin to make more pigment.
-Existing spots darken.
-New spots form faster.
+Existing spots darken and new spots form faster in strong UV light.

-This is why sunscreen matters so much.
-Without SPF, the soap can't keep up.
+This is why sunscreen matters so much during summer months.
+Without SPF, the soap cannot keep up with new damage.

 Consistent SPF 50 in summer lets the soap do its job properly.